-Mr. T---- had no idea that anybody else was coming with them-Mr. Fitzgerald not having at all mentioned such a thing.
+Mr. T---- had no idea that any body else was coming with them--Mr. Fitzgerald not having at all mentioned such a thing.
 He found, however, a third gentleman in a travelling cloak sitting between himself and his client, who was dozing in the far corner.
-This stranger, too, he found not over-courteous; for though the carriage was not very roomy, and the gentleman was bulky, he showed no disposition whatever to accommodate the attorney, who begged him, with great suavity and politeness, to "move a To this he received no reply, but a snoring both from the strange traveller and Mr. Fitzgerald.
-Mr. T--- now felt himself much crowded and pressed, and again earnestly requested "the gentleman" to allow him, if possible, a little more room: but he still only received a snore in return.
+This stranger, too, he found not overcourteous; for though the carriage was not very roomy, and the gentleman was bulky, he showed no disposition whatever to accommodate the attorney, who begged him, with great suavity and politeness, to " move a little."
+To this he received no reply, but a snoring both from the strange tra172 veller and Mr. Fitzgerald.
+Mr. T--- now felt himself much crowded and pressed, and again earnestly requested "the gentleman" to allow him, if possible, a little more room : but he still only received a snore in return.
 He now concluded that his companion was a low, vulgar fellow.
 His nerves became rather lax: he got alarmed, without well knowing why; he began to twitter-the twitter turned into a shake; and, as is generally the case, the shake ended with a cold sweat, and Mr. T---- found himself in a state of mind and body far more disagreeable than he had ever before experienced.
 The closeness and pressure had elicited a hot perspiration on the one side; while his fears produced a cold perspiration on the other: so that (quite unlike the ague he had not long recovered from) he had hot and cold fits at the same moment.
-All his apprehensions were now awakened: his memory opened her stores, and he began to recollect dreadful anecdotes of Mr. Fitzgerald, which he never before had credited, or indeed had any occasion to remember.
+All his apprehensions were now awakened: his memory opened her stores; and he began to recollect dreadful anecdotes of Mr. Fitzgerald, which he never before had credited, or indeed had any occasion to remember.
 The ruffians of Turlow passed as the ghosts in Macbeth before his imagination.
-Mr. Fitzgerald, he supposed, was in a fox's sleep, and his bravo in another,-who, instead of receding at all, on the contrary squeezed the attorney closer and closer.
+Mr. Fitzgerald he supposed was in a fox's sleep, and his bravo in another,-who, instead of receding at all, on the contrary squeezed the attorney closer and closer.
+His respiration now grew impeded, and every fresh idea exaggerated his horror; his surmises were of the most frightful description his untaxed costs, he anticipated, would prove his certain death, and that a cruel one! neither of his companions would answer him a single question, the one replying only by a rude snore, and the other by a still ruder.